Text by CLOT Magazine

 For our 8th Mixtape, CLOT Magazine’s editor Jacobo García has prepared a selection of some of the most relevant Spanish ambient and experimental sound artists and musicians from the 80s and 90s.

 At the same time, but in different circles, a group of producers, composers and sound artists were developing works in the experimental and avant-garde terrains.
-Supported from a few independent labels like El Cometa de Madrid, Hyades Arts (a partnership between mainstream singer Alejandro Sanz and renowned writer Elvira Lindo) or Auxilio de Cientos.
-The music ranged from New Age to Ambient, from Sound Art to Industrial and Noise and the artists came from different contexts, many times building connections, or coming from cinema or the visual, plastic and performative arts.
-The scene was considered too intellectual from many of the most accessible counterparts.
+Supported by a few independent labels like El Cometa de Madrid, Hyades Arts (a partnership between mainstream singer Alejandro Sanz and renowned writer Elvira Lindo) or Auxilio de Cientos.
+The music ranged from New Age to Ambient, from Sound Art to Industrial and Noise.
+The artists came from different contexts, often building connections, or coming from cinema or the visual, plastic and performative arts.
+The scene was considered too intellectual from many of its most accessible counterparts.

-This mix, recorded by our contributing editor Jacobo García using records from his collection, does not present a complete, comprehensive selection, there is too much material for that.
-What this selection aims is to thread a set of tracks introducing the musical essence of those times.
-At CLOT Magazine, we hope it opens a window for a new audience to a not so distant past, one that has been relatively forgotten but which offers innumerable musical rewards.
+This mix, recorded by our contributing editor Jacobo García using records from his collection, does not present a complete, comprehensive selection.
+There is too much material for that.
+This selection aims to thread a set of tracks introducing the musical essence of those times.
+At CLOT Magazine, we hope it opens a window for a new audience to a not-so-distant past that has been relatively forgotten but offers innumerable musical rewards.